Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 💡 What You'll Learn

 Exactly how power pumping works and why it produces results when regular pumping plateaus.
-The complete 20-10-10-10-10 protocol step by step.
+The complete 20-10-10-10-10 protocol step by step — plus a mini-session option for busy mothers.
 The best time of day based on prolactin science.
 Recommended pump settings for Spectra, Medela, wearable, and hospital-grade pumps.
 A realistic results timeline from Day 1 through Day 14.
 How to protect nipple skin during the increased pumping load.
 And when power pumping is not enough and an IBCLC assessment is needed.

 This guide covers the exact protocol, the science behind it, the best pump settings for your specific device, and a realistic timeline of what to expect.
-If you are pumping consistently but output has stalled, this is the place to start before adding supplements or assuming your supply has peaked.
+If you are pumping consistently but output has stalled, this is the place to start.

 What Is Power Pumping and Why Does It Work?